Kimescha/zk-DMARC/README.md

 Soundness: It is computationally infeasible for a malicious actor to forge a passing DMARC proof without possessing a validly signed DKIM header from the target domain.

-Latency: Proving is performed asynchronously (O(N \log N)), ensuring zero impact on the critical path of email delivery.
+Complexity: Proving is performed asynchronously (O(N \log N)), ensuring zero impact on the critical path of email delivery.

 **(The system still needs enhancements.)**